How to get photos from iCloud

 How to clean up your startup disk

-If you’re running macOS Sierra or higher, Mac has a built-in Optimize Storage feature that stops your hard drive becoming full by moving files over to the cloud.
-The problem is, it moves them to iCloud which might well be already full with photos.
+If you’re running macOS Sierra or higher, Mac has a built-in Optimize Storage feature that stops from your hard drive becoming full by moving files over to the cloud.
+The problem is that it moves them to iCloud, which might well be already full with photos.
 So it’s not ideal.

 Right now, though, we’re just going to show you the easy way to get rid of old files and free up space.
 This way involves CleanMyMac X. This utility tool scans your entire system for junk files and removes them in minutes to free up gigabytes of space.